Untapped & Unrivaled

 Fishing isn’t everyone’s idea of a good time, but being on the water is nearly universal.
 You can enjoy a 3-mile trek along the Lower Little River with Spring Lake Outpost (SLO).
 The Little River flows into the Cape Fear, so the opportunities for exploration are wide open.
 This 2-hour paddle and float is a fun one, and with plenty of kayaks, double kayaks, canoes, and tubes to choose from, you’ll find the time flying by.
 Or you can join SLO for a nighttime paddle, an experience that’s made all the wilder thanks to the lights on each kayak.
 Even better, SLO’s shuttle is there to pick you and your watercraft up after your adventure is over.

 There are even more ways to enjoy the water around Fayetteville.
 Yakalacky Outfitters rents kayaks, canoes, standup paddleboards, and more for self-guided exploration on both Hope Mills Lake and Lake Rim, giving you the chance to choose your own adventure.
 Lake Pines Swim Club—a beautiful, 2-acre, spring-fed swimming lake—gives you a chance to swim, dive, and frolic in the water or laze on the sandy shore.

-After a morning fishing or paddling you’ll be plenty hungry.
-Drop by the River has the cure.
-At this seafood joint, you can get fried, grilled, or steamed fish, shrimp, oysters, lobster tails, snow crab claws, and more.
-Start with an order of crab fries for the table while you study the menu, even though you know you’re about to order a feast.
+After a morning fishing or paddling, you’ll be plenty hungry.
+Riverside Seafood has the cure.
+At this seafood joint, you can get fried, grilled or steamed fish, shrimp, oysters, lobster tails, crab, and more.
+Start with an order of crab claws for the table while you study the menu, even though you know you’re about to order a feast.

 Join Our Email List